Chapter 17 - It Will Never Be the Same Again

 I liked to think that if someone or something suddenly called an end to my life at this point that I had done my best to contribute something to our world becoming more generative and inclusive.
 I had also taken advantage of the myriad of opportunities offered me to experience all life had to offer both professionally and in relationship with family, and some outstanding women and their children.
 As a result, I didn’t have much of a bucket list.
-My theory of the case was "do it now" you just never know what is around the corner.
+My theory of the case had always been "do it now," you just never know what is around the corner.

-At that point, I did more work on coming into some relationship with my eventual death.
+At that point, I did some more work on my relationship with my eventual death.
 I found I had to look at how attached I was to my body and the myriad of experiences and memories that made up my life as David.
 My experience was at death your particular live pattern leaves the present matrix you inhabit as you move on to other realms.

 In 2017, I remember walking up to the roof of my Mothers building about an hour after she died with me holding her hand.
 I looked out at the hustle and bustle of the Oakland streets waking up to a new day and knew none of them were changed as a result of Mother leaving that morning.

 I was.
 My brother and sister and the extended network of nephews and cousins were, her friends that were left certainly were, but the world was not for the most part changed.
 That didn’t mean she hadn’t had an impact.
 All her network of friends and family were forever enriched by her unique presence.